yayahjb/neartree/NearTree/README_NearTree.txt

    spaces of arbitrary dimensions.
 This release provides a C++ template, TNear.h, and a C library, CNearTree.c, with example/test programs.

+   Release 5.1 augmented the Lloyd alogorithm code to allow for an arbitrary number of cluster points.
+The Makefile and README have been updated.

-   Release 5.0 cummulative changes from 2014, 2015, 2016 (svn revisions 153 -
+   Release 5.0 has cummulative changes from 2014, 2015, 2016 (svn revisions
-   159) including fixing a bug in the Lloyd cluster test and revising the KNN code to do an annular search.
+   153 - 159) including fixing a bug in the Lloyd cluster test and revising the KNN code to do an annular search.
 A checkpoint capability and a recovery constructor have been added to TNear.h.

    Release 4.0 cummulative changes from 2011, 2013, 2014, including
    flattening the tree for the C++ template by moving collisions into a